 Flat-top barges, crane barges, semi-submersible barges and accommodation barges

-As shipbrokers, DSB has access to a wide range of barges for you to buy or charter, including flat-top barges, crane barges, semi-submersible barges and accommodation barges.
+As shipbrokers, DSB has access to a wide range of barges for you to buy or charter, including flat-top barges, crane barges, semi-submersible barges, barges suitable for carrying rock, hold barges and accommodation barges.

 Transport barges remain the backbone of the marine construction industry.
 They have high deadweights, strong decks, large flat areas and, in general, shallow drafts.
 They’re non-propelled and rely on tugs to pull or push them.